We welcome Chi Nguyen as a postdoctoral fellow in our group.

 We welcome Emma Danelius as a postdoctoral fellow to our group.

 The Gonen laboratory relocated to the University of California, Los Angeles.
-Our lab is part of the departments of Biological Chemistry and Physiology of the David Geffen School of Medicine and the Howard Hughes Medical Institute.
+Our laboratory is part of the departments of Biological Chemistry and Physiology of the David Geffen School of Medicine and the Howard Hughes Medical Institute.

-Follow MicroED on Twitter #MicroED.
+Follow MicroED on Twitter: #MicroED.

 MicroED was highlighted as a “Method of the Year 2014” by Nature Methods.
-Article can be found here.

 Our MicroED structure determination of catalase was published by eLife.
-The article can be found here.

 Congratulations to Brent Nannenga who won the Distinguished Young Scholar Seminar Award from the University of Washington ACES program.
-Details of the award can be found here.

 Our work on the structure and function of AKAP18-PKA complex was published by eLife.
-You can read the paper here.

 Tamir Gonen became a Member of The Royal Society of New Zealand.